Pet Sematary (2019 film)

+A prequel, Pet Sematary: Bloodlines, premiered on October 6, 2023, on Paramount+.

 Plot

-After being evicted from their home, Louis Creed, an ER doctor from Boston, Massachusetts, moves to the small town of Ludlow, Maine with his wife, Rachel, their two young children, Ellie and Gage, and Ellie's pet cat, Church.
-Exploring the woods, Rachel and Ellie stumble across a funeral procession of children taking a dead dog to a cemetery called "Pet Sematary."
+Louis Creed, an ER doctor from Boston, Massachusetts, moves to the small town of Ludlow, Maine with his wife, Rachel, their two young children, Ellie and Gage, and Ellie's pet cat, Church.
+Exploring the woods, Rachel and Ellie stumble across a funeral procession of children taking a dead dog to a cemetery called "Pet Sematary".
 At the university hospital, Louis is left shaken after failing to save the life of Victor Pascow, a student who was fatally injured after being struck and dragged by a vehicle.
-He later experiences a vivid dream in which Victor leads him to the deadfall at the back of the cemetery and warns him not to "venture beyond."
+He later experiences a vivid dream in which Victor leads him to the deadfall at the back of the cemetery and warns him not to "venture beyond".
 Louis awakens to find his feet and sheets caked in mud, suggesting that the events were more than just a nightmare.

 On Halloween, Church is killed by a truck.
 Jud Crandall, their neighbor who has a soft spot for Ellie, takes Louis past the pet cemetery to an ancient burial ground to bury Church.
 The next day, Louis is stunned when Church returns home alive, though he is different: aggressive and violent, tearing apart a bird and eating it alive.
 Jud reveals to Louis that the burial ground brings things back from the dead and is believed to be inhabited by a spirit known as the Wendigo.
-He apologizes, having thought Church would return the same.
-After Church attacks Gage, Louis tries to kill him and he fails.
-So he decides to set him free in the wild.
+He apologizes, having thought Church would return the same, and says that "sometimes dead is better".
+After Church attacks Gage, Louis tries to euthanize him but relents and decides to set him free in the wild.

-During her birthday party, Ellie spots Church on the road and excitedly rushes to him, but is hit and killed by a derailed tanker truck.
+During her birthday party, Ellie spots Church on the road and excitedly rushes to him but is hit and killed by a derailed tanker truck.
 The family is devastated, and Rachel and Gage leave to spend a few days with Rachel's parents.
-Sensing that Louis is planning on resurrecting Ellie, Jud warns the grieving father that "sometimes dead is better."
+Sensing that Louis is planning on resurrecting Ellie, Jud warns the grieving father that Ellie would not be the same person as before.
 Though Victor's spirit similarly warns him, Louis's grief spurs him to carry out his plan.
 He drugs Jud, exhumes Ellie's corpse, and reburies her in the animal graveyard as the Wendigo looks on.
 Ellie rises from the dead but manifests a disturbing demeanor.